Donatus-Victor/azure-hospital-realtime-flow-analytics/README.md

 - Collect real-time patient data via Azure Event Hubs
 - Process and cleanse data using Databricks (Bronze → Silver → Gold layers)
 - Implement a Star Schema in Synapse for efficient querying
-- Connect Power BI for live hospital KPI dashboards
+- Create a connection end point to data analyst to connect to Power BI for live hospital KPI dashboards
 - Enable Version Control with Git

 ---